Joe Hilton

 I am a Research Fellow based in the Manchester Centre for Health Economics (MCHE) and the Department of Mathematics at the University of Manchester.
 I have previously been affiliated with the Institute of Infection, Veterinary and Ecological Sciences at the University of Liverpool as well as the The Zeeman Institute for Systems Biology & Infectious Disease Epidemiology Research at the University of Warwick.

-As a mathematical modeller, I use a combination of maths, statistics, and computing to answer questions relating to human health, with a particular interest in infectious disease epidemiology.
-The spread of infection is driven both by biological processes at the level of viruses and bacteria and social/ecological processes at the level of human and non-human hosts, and so infectious disease epidemiology requires an interdisciplinary approach to science.
-My research has two main goals: to develop mathematical methods which can be used by professionals in both academia and public health policy, and to better understand the real-world dynamics of human health with a view to mitigating their impact through scientifically-informed policy choices.
-I am particularly interested in the role of population structure in the spread of infection, ranging from human demography and family structure to species distribution patterns of wild animals.
+As a mathematical modeller, I use a combination of maths, statistics, and computing to answer questions relating to human health.
+Human health is driven by factors ranging from biological processes at the level of cells and viruses up to population-level social, economic, and ecological phenomena, making this an inherently interdisciplinary subject.
+My research has two main goals: to develop mathematical methods which can be used by professionals in both academia and public health policy, and to better understand the real-world dynamics of human health in order to support scientifically-informed policy choices.
 You can find further details on my research to date on the Research tab of this site.